ferdousdevloper/Volunteer-Link-client/README.md

 - Request Submission: Users can send requests to volunteer for specific opportunities posted by others.
 Each request is recorded and stored in the "My Requests" section, providing users with a history of their volunteering engagements.

 - Request Management (Remove): Users can manage their submitted requests by removing them from the list if desired, allowing for flexibility and organization in their volunteering activities.

+- Filter Functionality : A user can filter and view posts categorized into four distinct areas: Education, Healthcare, Social Service, and Animal Welfare.
+This categorization allows for a streamlined and organized display of content based on user preferences.